pauldmccarthy/fsleyes/userdoc/overview.rst

    :align: center

-These views are described in more detail in the pages on :ref:`orthographic/lightbox views <ortho_lightbox_views>` and :ref:`plotting views <plot_views>`.
+Views and controls are described in more detail in the pages on :ref:`orthographic/lightbox views <ortho_lightbox_views>` and :ref:`plotting views <plot_views>`.

 .. _overview_layout_and_perspectives: